Loading

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: Concrete is the most extensively utilized construction material worldwide.
 The production and demand for cement have seen significant growth, but this increased demand has raised concerns about its environmental impact within the construction industry.
 Concrete can be produced using alternative materials or substitutions for cement, fine aggregate and coarse aggregate, often utilizing waste materials.
-In this study, dolomite powder and fly ash used as a partial replacement for cement and slag sand is used as a 100% replacement to natural sand.
-Dolomite powder shares certain properties with cement, making it a cost-effective alternative that can enhance the strength of concrete.
+In this study, dolomite powder and fly ash are used as partial replacements for cement, while slag sand serves as a 100% replacement for natural sand.
+Dolomite powder shares specific properties with cement, making it a costeffective alternative that can enhance the strength of concrete.
 The disposal of fly ash is becoming a significant environmental concern due to its potential environmental hazards as a waste material.
 Using fly ash is not only cost-effective but also improves the workability, strength, and durability of concrete.
 Additionally, the use of slag sand not only contributes to environmental conservation but also enhances the structural strength and durability of concrete.
 The reason is the high tensile strength of slag.
-The durability tests on this project are water absorption, acid and alkali resistance tests.
-In these tests, an acid resistance test involves the use of 5% dilute sulfuric acid (H2SO4) by volume of water, while an alkali resistance test uses 5% sodium hydroxide (NaOH) by weight of water.
+The durability tests for this project include water absorption, acid, and alkali resistance tests.
+In these tests, an acid resistance test involves the use of 5% dilute sulfuric acid (H2SO4) by volume, while an alkali resistance test uses 5% sodium hydroxide (NaOH) by weight.
 These tests are conducted using M60 grade concrete mixtures, which incorporate partial replacements of cement with fly ash ranging from 0% to 10% by weight of cement, and dolomite ranging from 0% to 20% by weight of cement.
 Additionally, fine aggregate is replaced with slag sand in these mixtures.

 Keywords: Dolomite, Slag Sand, Fly ash, Sulphuric Acid, Sodium Hydroxide, Cement, Concrete.